Kokushibou97/Kokushibou97/README.md

 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on data analysis projects; QA projects and DevOps.
 - 📫 How to reach me? www.linkedin.com/in/jessica-najem-sadi-414896184
-- 😄 I'm passionate, harddworker, and disciplined.
+- 😄 I'm passionate, hardworker, and disciplined.
 - ⚡ Fun fact: In high school, I was the only one in my class who had no idea how to use a computer properly.

 <!---